16 February 2022

 The top 5 deployment scenarios with the new mobile communications generation

-Bad Homburg, Germany - 16 February 2022 - The spread of the ultra-fast mobile communications standard and, in parallel, the introduction of company-owned 5G networks, so-called campus networks, are still in their infancy.
+Bad Homburg, Germany - 16 February 2022 - The spread of the ultra-fast mobile communications standard and, in parallel, the introduction of company-owned private 5G networks, so-called campus networking networks, are still in their infancy.
 Now 5G may not be relevant to all sectors of the economy - however, numerous industries need the technology if they are to continue generating growth.
 NTT Ltd, a leading global IT services company, lists the top 5 deployment scenarios.

 If companies want to implement business models or processes that need to process high volumes of data at low latency, they rely on 5G.
 From development to production, from logistics to sales - potential applications exist almost everywhere.
 Especially in the industrial environment, campus networks with a large ecosystem of providers help to remove previous technological obstacles.

 From NTT's perspective, 5G technology can drive innovation in the following areas: